-From each subgroup, select a sample of 60 payees.
+From each group, select a sample of 60 payees.
 For this and other agreed-upon procedures, the sample size and level of examination are driven by OPM's obligation to provide a program-wide assessment of improper payments.
 To achieve an acceptable level of precision from the statistical samples, a larger sample size is required relative to the size required to assess a single carrier.
 The sample is to be drawn using simple random sampling without replacement, with all payees having the same probability of selection.
 DO NOT SELECT A JUDGMENTAL SAMPLE.
 This sample will be more than adequate to make reliable determinations for the carrier by the category of recipient (e.g. physician) or by age of subscriber.
 Carriers will be allowed to sample twice per year in order to distribute their IPA (auditor's) work.
-If the carrier is Option 1 as defined in Chapter II.A of the Guide, then the two samples would be between 1/1 - 6/30 (50% of total sample) and 7/1 - 12/31 (remaining 50% of total sample).
-For carriers that are Option 2, the two samples would be 10/1 - 6/30 (75% of total sample) and 7/1 - 9/30 (remaining 25% of total sample).
 This will require separate reports on sample size for each occasion of sampling.